-As for staff and employees of The College, The College reserves the right to impose a punishment and/or penalty as The College may do in any other employment related matter that is in violation of the policies and procedures of The College.
+As for staff and employees of the College, the College reserves the right to impose a punishment and/or penalty as he College may do in any other employment related matter that is in violation of the policies and procedures of the College.

-As for other persons who are not students, staff, or employees of The College, The College reserves the right to request a person in violation of this policy to be removed from The College, campus property, and may even include that person being barred from College property and campuses at the sole and exclusive discretion of The College.
+As for other persons who are not students, staff, or employees of the College, the College reserves the right to request a person in violation of this policy to be removed from the College, campus property, and may even include that person being barred from College property and campuses at the sole and exclusive discretion of the College.

-Any student, staff member, and/or employee may appeal a decision that is determined in violation of this policy in accordance with the procedures found in the Student Handbook and/or policies and procedures adopted by The College as such procedures apply.
+Any student, staff member, and/or employee may appeal a decision that is determined in violation of this policy in accordance with the procedures found in the Student Handbook and/or policies and procedures adopted by the College as such procedures apply.

-Any person not a student, staff, or employee of The College may appeal any action of The College first to The College President's office for reconsideration and then to The College Board of Trustees.
-Any person desiring to appeal a decision in accordance with this paragraph must contact The College President's office to arrange a time to speak with The College President and/or Board of Trustees.
+Any person not a student, staff, or employee of the College may appeal any action of the College first to the College President's office for reconsideration and then to the College Board of Trustees.
+Any person desiring to appeal a decision in accordance with this paragraph must contact the College President's office to arrange a time to speak with the College President and/or Board of Trustees.